Delaware CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-Delaware's outdated property assessments mean effective tax rates may not reflect current market values.
-No sales tax provides a minor but real cost advantage for maintenance and capital expenditures passed through CAM.
+Delaware's outdated property assessments mean effective tax rates may not match current market values.
+No sales tax provides a real cost advantage for maintenance and capital work passed through CAM.

 Reconciliation Timing Requirements